platformio/platformio-libmirror/scripts/github-top/README.md

 Note that this only reflects the state of work of the last person committing the results of this script.

 An automated `git pull` and a `git commit` followed by a `git push` at the end makes sure the data is updated in the repository on github.

+# mk-list-accepted.sh

+Generates `list.accepted.md` that shows all libraries where the registered manifest file is not located within the library repository.
+It also shows if the repository contains the library.json file after a pull-request was accepted.